minfenglu/code_gen/README.md

 ---

 ## Model Training
+All the files related to model training can be found in the `dpo_training` folder.

 The model training part is a reference implementation of the DPO algorithm for training language models from preference data, as described in the paper [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/abs/2305.18290).